-Soldiers from Westborough who died during their service were also among those who, with one exception, were not officially recorded.
-In this, the death of Parkman's son Thomas was probably typical.
-Phinehas Forbush died either in Indian captivity or at Fort Massachusetts (Sept.
-15, 1746; Aug.
-19, 1747).
-Amos Whitney died at Fort Edward (Nov.
-19, 1757).
-Jonas Twitchell was apparently serving in the army when he wrote his will in early June 1758; Parkman visited his widow two months later (Aug.
-31, 1758).
-During the Revolution, Edmund Rice died "in his Way home to his Family" (July 19, 1775); Abel Woods died at Lechmere Point in Cambridge (Dec.
-24, 1775); Timothy Warrin succumbed to "a putrid, pleuretic Fever" (Jan.
-10, 1776); Amsden Gale died "in the Army" (Oct.
-3, 1776); Jacob Gale died at Ticonderoga (Feb.
-24, 1777); and Samuel Andrews died at Valley Forge (Aug.
-22, 1778).
-The fact that these men did not die in Westborough may have been why their deaths were not officially recorded.
-Another man, John Bowker, died at his father's house in Sudbury, and his death was not recorded (Feb.
-8, 1765).
+During the Revolution, Edmund Rice died "in his Way home to his Family"; Abel Woods died at Lechmere Point in Cambridge; Timothy Warrin succumbed to "a putrid, pleuretic Fever"; Amsden Gale died "in the Army"; Jacob Gale died at Ticonderoga; Adonijah Rice was listed as "dead" on military rolls during the Revolution; 40 and Samuel Andrews died at Valley Forge.
+41 The fact that these men did not die in Westborough may have been why their deaths were not officially recorded.
+Another man, John Bowker, died at his father's house in Sudbury, and his death was not recorded.
+42

 The deaths of strangers constitute another category of deaths that were not reported to the town clerk but were noted in the Parkman diaries.
-Twenty-nine-year-old Samuel March of Sutton was killed in a cart accident in Westborough (Aug.
-7, 1744).
-When a soldier, Arthur Brown, died at the home of Joseph Rice, Parkman "ordered the Grave-digger to digg within my Ground, that no exception might be made (as heretofore in the Case of Mr. Alexander Kelly) against burying in the burying Ground" (Nov.
-27, 1758).
-The reference to Alexander Kelly suggests that Kelly, whose death is not in the vital records, was another stranger who died in Westborough.
-Another soldier, Daniel Barber of Simsbury, who was "attempting to go home from the Army," fell ill and died at the home of George Andrews (Oct.
-7, 10, 1775).
-On another occasion, "one Loring" died of small pox in the "hospital" (i.e., smallpox hospital), having been inoculated (BP, May 10, 1778).
-A solider named Wilber or Webber died of "bilious Fever and Camp-Distemper" at the workhouse (July 15, 1779; BP, July 18, 1779).
-On another occasion, "a Certain Mr. Walker of Charlton" and his wife stopped at the home of Barnabas Newton.
-She was "very low in a Consumption" (BP, Sept.
-17, 1786) and died the following week.
-William Hadan, a "poor young stranger" who was "Sick of a fever and Flux," also died in Westborough (Dec.
-5, 8, 1777).
+Twenty-nine-year-old Samuel March of Sutton was killed in a cart accident in Westborough.43 When a soldier, Arthur Brown, died at the home of Joseph Rice, Parkman "ordered the Grave-digger to digg within my Ground, that no exception might be made (as heretofore in the Case of Mr. Alexander Kelly) against burying in the burying Ground."44 The reference to Alexander Kelly suggests that Kelly, whose death is not in the vital records, was another stranger who died in Westborough.
+Another soldier, Daniel Barber of Simsbury, who was "attempting to go home from the Army," fell ill and died at the home of George Andrews.45 On another occasion, "one Loring" died of small pox in the "hospital" (i.e., smallpox hospital), having been inoculated.46 A solider named Wilber or Webber died of "bilious Fever and Camp-Distemper" at the workhouse.47 On another occasion, "a Certain Mr. Walker of Charlton" and his wife stopped at the home of Barnabas Newton.
+She was "very low in a Consumption," and died the following week.48 William Hadan, a "poor young stranger" who was "Sick of a fevr and Flux," also died in Westborough.49